When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 See on Amazon: Powertec Dust Collector Fittings (Shop Vac)

-If your goal is a shop floor that is 95% clean at the end of the day you’ll want to invest in a complete dust collection fittings, connectors and blast gates.
+If your goal is a shop floor that is 95% clean at the end of the day, you’ll want to invest in complete dust collection fittings, connectors, and blast gates.

-And, if your dust collection hose is clear PVC opting for a design with clear y-fittings will let you see your dust all the way to the cyclone or shop vacuum.
+And, if your dust collection hose is clear PVC opting for a design with clear y-fittings will let you see your dust to the cyclone or shop vacuum.

 Floor Sweep Dust Collector Accessory